amirgholizad/AmirGholizad/README.md

 - 🤝 I’m looking to gain more industrial experience
 - 💬 Ask me about my career goals!
 - 📫 How to reach me: agholizadgha@mun.ca
-- ⚡ Fun fact: If it takes more than 24 hrs to debug, then it's a typo!!
+- ⚡ Fun fact: If it's taking more than 24 hrs to debug, then it's a typo!!
 ---

 ## 💼 Work Experience